-By Christopher Zoukis Inmates at an Alabama correctional centre are developing, crowdfunding and taking other necessary steps to launch their own radio about health issues
+By Christopher Zoukis Inmates at an Alabama correctional centre are developing, crowdfunding and taking other necessary steps to launch their own radio about health issues in the prison system.
+The program at William E. Donaldson Correctional Facility in Jefferson County, is facilitated by Connie Kohler, professor emeritus at the University of Alabama (UAB) at Birmingham.

 As an incarcerated prisoner, it can be hard to have your voice heard.
 Many prisoners have stories to share that can help others who may be incarcerated or in abusive relationships or even at-risk-youth.
 When hearing these stories, we are often struck by the amount of courage these folks have to preserve through such harsh and adverse situations.